 The hospital building structures are Refs.
 A01a to A01k and B03a to B03l.
-These structures are located outside the extents of the longwalls at a minimum distance of 375 m from Longwall 302.
-The majority of the buildings are located outside the Study Area boundary.
+These structures are located outside the extents of the longwalls at a minimum distance of 465 m from Longwall 302.
+All of the hospital building structures are located outside the Study Area boundary.
 The buildings are not currently in use and have been fenced off.
 Photographs of the main hospital building structures are provided in Fig. 11.1 and Fig. 11.2.